Using an employer of record in Mexico

 All of these steps have associated costs, such as registration fees, accounting fees, capital requirements, and notary fees.

-For many U.S.-based companies, itโ€™s easier to hire local talent through an EOR in Mexico.
+Many U.S.-based companies consider engaging local talent through an EOR in Mexico.

-PEO in Mexico
+Global PEO in Mexico

 If you set up a local entity, you can work with a Professional Employer Organization (PEO) to assist you with HR and hiring responsibilities.
-PEOs take care of the administrative and HR work, but you remain the legal employer.
+PEOs typically take care of the administrative and HR work, but you remain the legal employer.

-Payoneer WFM: One of the best employer of record services in Mexico
+Payoneer Workforce Managementโ€™s employer of record services in Mexico

-1) What is an employer of record in Mexico?
+1) What is an Employer of Record in Mexico?

 2) What is the SBC in Mexico?